App Store (Apple): History

 In January 2017, reports surfaced that documentation for a new beta for the then-upcoming release of iOS 10.3 detailed that Apple would let developers respond to customer reviews in the App Store, marking a significant change from the previous limitation, which prevented developers from communicating with users.
 The functionality was officially enabled on March 27, 2017 when iOS 10.3 was released to users.

 Apple also offered an iTunes Affiliate Program, which lets people refer others to apps and other iTunes content, along with in-app purchases, for a percentage of sales.
 The commission rate for in-app purchases was reduced from 7% to 2.5% in May 2017 and discontinued completely in 2018.

 In September 2017, App Store received a major design overhaul with the release of iOS 11.
-The new design features a greater focus on editorial content and daily highlights, and introduces a "cleaner and more consistent and colorful look" similar to several of Apple's built-in iOS apps.
+The new design features a greater focus on editorial content and daily highlights, and introduces a "cleaner and more consistent and colorful look," similar to several of Apple's built-in iOS apps.

 Prior to September 2017, Apple offered a way for users to manage their iOS app purchases through the iTunes computer software.
 In September, version 12.7 of iTunes was released, removing the App Store section in the process.
 However, the following month, iTunes 12.6.3 was also released, retaining the App Store, with 9to5Mac noting that the secondary release was positioned by Apple as "necessary for some businesses performing internal app deployments".

 In December 2017, Apple announced that developers could offer applications for pre-order, letting them make apps visible in the store between 2–90 days ahead of release.

 On January 4, 2018, Apple announced that the App Store had a record-breaking holiday season according to a new press release.
 During the week starting on Christmas Eve, a record number of customers made App Store purchases, spending more than $890 million in that seven-day period.
 On New Year's Day 2018 alone, customers made $300 million in purchases.

 In September 2019, Apple launched Apple Arcade, a subscription service for video games within the App Store.

-In March 2020 Apple made "Sign in with Apple" mandatory for any apps that use third party logins (such as signing in with a Google account, etc.) As part of the new App Store guidelines, the deadline for developers to implement the feature was April 30.
+In March 2020, Apple made "Sign in with Apple" mandatory for any apps that use third party logins (such as signing in with a Google account).
+As part of the new App Store guidelines, the deadline for developers to implement the feature was April 30.